Spain’s New Single Tourist Rental Registry – What Non-Resident Property Owners Need to Know

 How to Apply for an NRA

-The process of obtaining an NRA is straightforward and can be completed online through the College of Registrars’ platform.
+Alternatively, you can also obtain an NRA online through the College of Registrars’ platform (Colegio de Registradores).
 Here’s a step-by-step guide:

 1. Identify Yourself on the Online Portal